Blog cover of "How to Read Cases Effectively in the Philippines: A Law Student’s Guide"

 2. Issue and Ruling of the Supreme Court

-Knowledge of the law is the key to being able to spot issues quickly and accurately, even while under stressful conditions (such as recitations or perhaps in a final exam [2]).
-Make sure to understand the ratio decidendi or the “rationale for the decision [3].”
+Knowledge of the law is key to being able to spot issues quickly and accurately, even while under stressful conditions (such as recitations or perhaps in a final exam [2]).
+Make sure to understand the ratio decidendi or the “rationale for the decision”.
 Be mindful of obiter dictum, as well or those comments, suggestions, or observations of a judge in an opinion which are not necessary for the resolution of a case.
-These do not have any binding authority — you could not cite them as precedent [4].
+Since these are mere opinions of the ponente, these do not have any binding authority and thus, cannot be cited as precedent.

 Be sure to understand how the Supreme Court applied relevant legal rule/s to the particular set of facts presented.
 Doing so will enable you to fully understand the essence of the rule of law involved — its qualifications, requisites for applicability, cases of non-applicability, among others.
 Professors may ask you situational, hypothetical questions to test your knowledge of the law.